 If you have an interest in coaching employees, employee administration, recruiting, and teamwork, then being an HR Coordinator may be the right career path for you.

 HR Coordinators, in most cases, must have at least a bachelor’s degree in human resources or related fields.
 You would need to have experience in administrative support for at least 2 years.
 This would help boost your credibility and place you above others.
 It is not a deal-breaker if you aren’t licensed but it gives you an edge over your competitors, making it beneficial to you.
 Certification can be achieved from numerous associations such as The HR Certificate Institute, WorldatWork, and many others.

-In addition, you may be required to train employees and manage their benefits, work with management-level employees in performing administrative tasks and other HR functions.
+In addition, you may be required to train employees and manage their benefits, work with management-level employees in performing administrative tasks, and other HR functions.

-In most cases, you need to start as an HR specialist, and with time, gather enough experience and then work your way up to the top of becoming an HR Coordinator.
+In most cases, you’ll start as an HR specialist, and with time, gather enough experience and then work your way up to the top of becoming an HR Coordinator.
 You must have strong knowledge in human resources, employment laws, and benefit plans.

-With any career, you’re considering it’s always beneficial to you if you can get an “inside look” into the career.
+With any career, you’re considering, it’s always beneficial to you if you can get an “inside look” into the career.
 It would be a huge waste of time and money investing in a career only to find in a few months after starting that this career isn’t what you expected and you find yourself in the wrong line of work.